martinkonopka/simple-c-program-tester/README.md

     └── expected.txt
 ```

 Open Windows PowerShell console and run the script with `-SourcePath` parameter set to the source code file to test.
-The script will run all test scenarios in the `tests` directory.
+The script will build the source file with GCC compiler and run all test scenarios in the `tests` directory.
 You can put source code file into the `src` directory.

 ```